natsci-droid/Udacity_DS_Capstone_Dog_Breed_Classifier/2021-01-26-Classifying Dog Breeds.md

 Examples of the final algorithm incorporating all of the tasks are shown below.
 These are obtained from Unsplash or private images.

-Dog is a Dachshund
+Dog is a Manchester terrier
 <img src=https://github.com/natsci-droid/Udacity_DS_Capstone_Dog_Breed_Classifier/blob/main/sample_images/Dog1.jpg  width="400">

-Dog is an American eskimo dog
+Dog is an Icelandic sheepdog
 <img src=https://github.com/natsci-droid/Udacity_DS_Capstone_Dog_Breed_Classifier/blob/main/sample_images/Dog2.jpg  width="400">

 Dog is a Border collie